alphagov/govuk-infrastructure/terraform/deployments/github/README.md

 ## Archiving repositories

 To archive a repository, you will need to raise **two** Pull Requests to update the repository's configuration in the [repos.yml](/terraform/deployments/github/repos.yml) file.
+It is important to do this in two steps, because Terraform will destroy a number of resources when some properties are removed from configuration.
+If you do this in one step, Terraform will archive the repository (making it readonly) before it can delete the other resources, which depends on the repository being writeable.

 1. Remove all properties

 Remove all properties such as `required_status_checks` or `homepage_url`.
-You may want to keep the `visibility` property if you want to create a private or internal archive.
+If the repository is internal or private, you must keep the `visibility` property, otherwise the visibility will default to `public`.

 ```diff
 - my-repo: